mgorinova/mgorinova.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm Maria, a Machine Learning Researcher at [Micrographia Bio](https://www.micrographiabio.com/).
+I'm Maria, an AI Research Engineer, currently building something new.
 I have worked on a broad range of machine learning and computer science topics including probabilistic programming, variational inference, graph neural networks and geometric deep learning, programming language design and tooling, and program analysis.
 I have experience with applications to science, healthcare, and social media.

 Previously, I was at Twitter, where I contributed to various projects related to platform health, including [Birdwatch](https://communitynotes.twitter.com/), a tool for crowdsourced misinformation labelling.